What is the greatest game you’ve ever seen?

 “It may have happened to someone in your family, but today someone has a loaded gun and it’s pointed at your head.
 How do you respond?” – Jeans to Brereton.

-As he lay prone on the MCG turf, the words of Jeans echoed through his head.
+As Brereton lay prone on the MCG turf, one the words of Jeans echoed through his head.

 “It cannot end here.
 This has to be the most important two hours of my life.” – Brereton

 Dermott Brereton got to his feet with assistance and hobbled his way to the forward pocket, stopping to vomit on the way but refusing to come off as per Jeans’ orders.
 This, people, is the fine line between bravery and stupidity, and though history tells us that Brereton’s actions will forever be remembered as the former, just one more crunching blow in the next minute or two, and it could very well have been remembered as the latter.

 After Jason Dunstall goaled to level the scores, Darrin Pritchard broke from the middle with the ball.
 He kicked long to the forward line where Brereton, still suffering but refusing the leave the playing field, backed up and took a mark 30 metres out from goal.

 I’ve never screamed louder.
 Writing about it now, the hair on the back of neck is standing up.